n00bmobile/Bank-Robbery-System/README.md

 ##### Automatic Bank Vault Spawn: #####

-Place a Bank Vault Entity and use saveBankPos on the console to save it.
-If you change to another map, the Bank Vault won't spawn unless you set a position for it too using saveBankPos.
+Place a Bank Vault Entity and use "BankRS_Save" on the console to save it.
+If you change to another map, the Bank Vault won't spawn unless you set a position for it too.

 ##### Instructions: #####